 Here at Berryman Partners, we understand that the break down of a marriage is an extremely difficult and emotional time for the parties involved.

 That is why we are committed to assisting you in a supportive, friendly and personal environment.
-We have an experienced team of solicitors here who practice in Family Law with years of experience in this area of law.
-We will take the stress out of a daunting process and strive to achieve the best possible outcome for you.
+We have an experienced team of Family Lawyers in Newcastle with years of experience in property settlement law.
+We will take the stress out of the property settlement process and strive to achieve the best possible outcome for you.

 Why our consultations are different